 Get to Know the Author

-Attorney Jonathan Walner is the managing attorney and shareholder of Walner Law Group.
+President Jonathan Walner is the managing attorney and shareholder of Walner Law.
 He handles a wide range of personal injury cases, especially those involving motorists.
 If you’ve been hit by a vehicle as a pedestrian or have reason to believe a pedestrian is at fault, you can get the help you need from him and his firm.
 When not working, he enjoys playing golf and traveling with his family.